seqeralabs/nextflow-website/content/support/index.md

 ## Professional Support
-If your team or organisation needs advice or long-term maintaince support of Nextflow
+If your team or organisation needs support or long-term maintenance, consider the commercial offerings provided by Seqera Labs.

 <div class="container">
   <div class="row">